usatlas/AFdocs/tier3docs/jupyter/SLACjupyter.md

 ## An alternative way to use the ATLAS Jupyter environment at SLAC

-The above atlas-jupyter/20200502 instance resides in a Singularity image.
+The above atlas/20210403 instance resides in a Singularity image.
 You can use it at anywhere as long as the host can access the following CVMFS file.
 For example, on cent7a.slac.stanford.edu, you can run this command by hand:

-`singularity run -B /cvmfs,/gpfs,/scratch,/nfs,/afs /cvmfs/atlas.sdcc.bnl.gov/jupyter/t3s/slac/singularity/atlas-slac-w-slurm.sif`
+`singularity run --nv -B /cvmfs,/gpfs,/scratch,/nfs,/afs /cvmfs/atlas.sdcc.bnl.gov/jupyter/t3s/slac/singularity/jupyter-conda.20210403.sif`

-(add `--nv` after `"run"` if the host supports Nvidia CUDA GPUs).
 When you see it prints out a line like the following,

 `http://localhost:8888/?token=ec4d404fe69d2ff760d611c0509a9e8ac770c7f46ac32860`